This page provides definitions of the categories and terms included in the National Foster Care & Adoption Directory search.

 State organizations that provide publications, online learning tools, discussion groups, workshops, as well as other support and advocacy resources designed to meet the needs of adoptive parents and their children.

 Associations and groups that support and empower current and former foster youth in achieving the goal of independence.
 State initiatives, mentoring services, and other activities that help youth move toward self-sufficiency in the areas of education, employment, housing, and health are also highlighted.

 Groups that offer support and information for prospective foster, adoptive, or kinship parents and/or families who have already had children placed in their home or have adopted.
 Groups differ and may be facilitated by either parents or professionals.

 Agencies with verified child-placing licenses in the State or territory in which they are practicing at the time they are added to the directory.
 Each agency's license is verified annually.

 Agencies with verified child-placing licenses in the State or territory in which they are practicing at the time they are added to the directory.
 Each agency's license is verified annually.
-Agencies accredited to provide adoption services under the Hague Convention on Intercountry Adoption are noted in the directory's search results page.
+A current list of agencies accredited to provide adoption services under the Hague Convention on Intercountry Adoption may be found on the Adoption Service Provider Directory.

 The experts on State adoption assistance programs in each State or territory.